piotr-m-jurek/tcm/README.md

 ## TODO:

+- [ ] when share prepare a list of ingredients
 - [ ] make types shareable between server and client
+- [ ] multiselect doesn't have selected indicator
+- [ ] lists don't scroll
+- [ ] toast for successfull actions

 - server

   - [ ] move to effect.ts
   - [ ] save db state to csv